muratk3n/thirdwave/en/tweets/2020/week18c.md

 ---

 Hah.
 Interesting history.
-Former pharma lobbyst too (of course).
+And former pharma lobbyst - of course.

 "After law school [HHS Sec Azar] served as a law clerk under late Supreme Court Justice Antonin Scalia...
 Azar moved on to work for